yig/graphics101/README.md

 * Download each assignment.
 Inside each folder there is a file named `CMakeLists.txt`.

     * You can open it directly with your IDE, if your IDE supports that.
-(Examples: Visual Studio, Visual Studio Code with the [CMake Tools extension](https://devblogs.microsoft.com/cppblog/cmake-tools-extension-for-visual-studio-code/), and Qt Creator.)
+(Examples: [Visual Studio](https://visualstudio.microsoft.com/vs/), [Visual Studio Code](https://code.visualstudio.com/) with the [CMake Tools extension](https://devblogs.microsoft.com/cppblog/cmake-tools-extension-for-visual-studio-code/), [CLion](https://www.jetbrains.com/clion/), and Qt Creator.)

     * You can ask `cmake` to generate a build file for your IDE.
 For example: